NSW public health alert

 Read on to find out more about how you can prevent and treat gastroenteritis.

 What is gastroenteritis?

-Gastroenteritis, commonly called the 'stomach flu', is a short-term infection that affects the digestive system.
+Gastroenteritis, commonly called the 'stomach flu' or 'gastro', is a short-term infection that affects the digestive system.
 It can be triggered by a range of different causes, including viruses, bacteria, parasites, bacterial toxins, chemicals and certain medications.

 You can get it from eating or drinking contaminated food or water or from viruses such as the rotavirus and norovirus.
 It can appear within one to three days after you're infected and symptoms can range from mild to severe.
 While symptoms usually last just a day or two, they can occasionally last for up to 14 days.
 Gastroenteritis is also highly contagious.